 The biggest advantage that Xbox Game Pass has going for it is Xbox Game Pass Ultimate.
-This package bundles up Xbox Live Gold, Xbox Game Pass, Cloud streaming, and (soon) EA Play all for just $15/month.
+This package bundles up Xbox Live Gold, Xbox Game Pass, Cloud streaming, and EA Play all for just $15/month.
 All Xbox Game Studios published games (like Halo Infinite, Gears 5, and The Elder Scrolls 6) launch into Xbox Game Pass the day they release at retail.
 Xbox Game Pass also provides members access to discounts on downloadable content.

 Xbox Live Gold vs PlayStation Plus

-Xbox Live Gold and PlayStation Plus are premium memberships granting player access to online multiplayer.
+Xbox Live Gold and PlayStation Plus are premium memberships granting players access to online multiplayer.
 Each also offers two free games a month and discounts on games.
 Whether or not you think the free games are better on Xbox or PlayStation in a given month is completely subjective.

-Sony offers the PlayStation Plus Collection, which grants subscribers access to a library of select PS4 titles for free on the PS5.
+Sony also offers the PlayStation Plus Collection, which grants subscribers access to a library of select PS4 titles for free on the PS5.

 Quick Resume, Smart Delivery, and more

 Quick Resume is one of the most exciting features of next-generation consoles.
 Microsoft notes that Quick Resume allows players to suspend and resume multiple games whenever they want, picking up at the exact moment where they left off.
-The PS5, in contrast, does not have Quick resume between multiple games.
+The PS5, in contrast, does not have Quick Resume between multiple games.

 Quick Resume is one of the most exciting features of next-generation consoles.

-PS5 vs Xbox Series X Controllers
+PS5 vs Xbox Series X: Controllers

 With every new console generation comes new controllers, this time in the form of the PS5 DualSense and Xbox Series X controller.
 Both companies want to improve immersion as much as possible, and they're doing so similarly with haptic feedback along with Adaptive and Impulse triggers.